RPM Remote Print Manager® (RPM) has a straightforward processing order for all print jobs:

 In Queue C we have no transform.
 The only action is “Text Print” where we select the printer and the Windows print attributes, such as duplex and page orientation.
 The Text Print action will give you a rendered copy as close to the PDF version as we can make it.

 This seems simplistic but it saves a lot of duplicated definitions which saves you time and troubleshooting.
-We have customers with demanding performance systems who use this to advantage.
+We have customers with demanding performance systems who use this to their advantage.

 - More discussion and more examples